cdot/Hotpot/README.md

 that random IP address in requests)
 * Go to "Overview" and enable the Maps Directions API
 * Set the API key in your server's Hotpot configuration

+# Weather
+Weather information is retireved from the UK Meteorological Office data service, via a simple API that can easily be overridden with your own weather service provider.
+The class "MetOffice" is the reference implementation.